continuedev/continue/docs/docs/customization/context-providers.md

 { "name": "open" }
 ```

-### Codebase Search
+### Exact Search

 Type '@search' to reference the results of codebase search, just like the results you would get from VS Code search.
+This context provider is powered by [ripgrep](https://github.com/BurntSushi/ripgrep).

 ```json
 { "name": "search" }